JYang6511/milestoneproject1/README.md

 Instructions:
 1. Click START
-2. Answer questions accordingly, click next to move onto the next question.
+2. Answer questions accordingly.
+If your choice is wrong, the game will proceed to the next question.
+3. If you answer correctly you will accumulate one point, click NEXT to continue.
-3. Once quiz is over, compare points with score card for your rating!
+4. Once quiz is over, compare points with score card for your rating!